 The Early Learning Scholarship program is intended to support working families in meeting the high cost of quality care for children 6 week- 6 years in full/day full/year settings (not attending kindergarten) or attending program due to a need for care that extends beyond the hours provided by a publicly funded program (i.e. wrapping hours around Head Start or Public Preschool).

-1. Provider completes application (use blue button to download)
+1. Provider completes application (Click each of the following to download)